jonassorgenfrei/AssetBrowser/README.md

 Note:
 Only houdini + nuke plugin available during development

+The tools is written in Python 3 !

 ## Install
 To install this tool set clone this repo into a local folder. (e.g. D:/Documents/).